Learn about the most popular and frequently asked interview questions for business analysts!

 13. What do you understand by the Gap Analysis?

-Gap Analysis is primarily a technique of analysing the gap between the existing business system and its functionalities and the targeted system.
+Gap Analysis is primarily a technique of analyzing the gap between the existing business system and its functionalities and the targeted system.
 The meaning of gap here is the changes or additional functionalities required to accomplish the projected result.

 Typically gap analysis can result in four different types of gaps including-